Updated 27 May 2022

 Stocks and shares ISA – any profits generated in an ISA are tax-free.
 With a stocks and shares ISA, you can invest the money saved in a bid to make significant gains and enjoy them tax-free.

-Investing isn’t the only way to get the cash you need for school fees.
+Investing isn’t the only way to get the cash you need to pay for school fees.
 You could borrow money, and lots of parents remortgage or use offset mortgages to release money.
 Be aware that any money you borrow will need to be repaid, and you’ll have to pay interest on it.

 You should also consider taking out insurance.
 The likes of life insurance, critical illness cover, and income protection will help to pay for school fees should anything happen to you.